Available in real-time and big data analytics.

 Example

-The City of Los Angeles wants to restore the area around the Los Angeles River by developing a new park.
-The park must be near the Los Angeles River but not in close proximity to existing parks or toxic release facilities.
-Buffers around the existing parks and toxic release facilities can be merged into a single layer using the Merge Layers tool to create an exclusion zone where a new park cannot be developed.
+A city wants to restore the area around a river by developing a new park.
+The park must be near the river but not in close proximity to existing parks or hazardous facilities.
+Buffers around the existing parks and hazardous facilities can be merged into a single layer using the Merge Layers tool to create an exclusion zone where a new park should not be developed.

 Usage notes

-- Two inputs of the same feature type are required (point, line, polygon, or tabular).
+- Two inputs of the same feature geometry type are required (point, line, polygon, or tabular).

-- The two inputs must have the same schema to be merged.
+- The two inputs must have at least one matching field name and type to be merged.

-- The Merge Layers tool can merge inputs with the same schema that have fields in a different order.
-However, it is a best practice to only merge inputs with fields in the same order.
+- This tool can merge inputs with the same schema that have fields in a different order.
+It is recommended you merge inputs with fields in the same order.

 Parameters